Fragtality/PilotsDeck/README.md

 <br/>
 You can organize different Image Packs in **Sub-Folders** to help navigating the Images easier ("Sub-Sub-Folders" are ignored) or keep them better separated.<br/><br/>

 You don't have to restart the Plugin, every new Image will be selectable/usable when you open the next Property Inspector.
 When an Image is updated, it needs to be "uncached" (=no Action is using it and Plugin in Idle State) before it is read again.
-You can also restart the Plugin via it's Tray-Icon to force reloading.<br/>
+You can also restart the Plugin via its Tray-Icon to force reloading.<br/>
 The included Images can also be changed or even deleted - but these Changes will be overwritten when the Plugin is updated.<br/><br/>
 To be usable the Image needs to be in **PNG** Format and must be **"square"** - having the same Height and Width.
 It will be automatically scaled to fit (but not stretched on an Encoder).
 For **Encoders** the Image should be "rectangular" - having a higher Width than Height.<br/><br/>